-We hosted a Human Performance Immersive Training Seminar at the University of Exeter in April 2017 with attendees from Babcock International Group, Magnox Ltd, Horizon Nuclear Power, Sellafield Ltd, Academic Institutions and Human Factors Training Specialists.
+We hosted a Human Performance Immersive Training Seminar at the University of Exeter in April 2017 with attendees from Babcock International Group, Magnox Ltd, Horizon Nuclear Power, Sellafield Ltd, BAE Systems, Academic Institutions and Human Factors Training Specialists.
 If you missed the event check out our video of the day and get in touch if you’d like to be part of future events.

 We’re in the headlines….

 In 2017 we will be hosting a number of Human Performance Seminars in various locations across the country including at our University of Exeter base (pictured).
 These will be an opportunity to meet fellow industry professionals and share best practice.
 They will also serve as an introduction to the kind of ‘Evidence-Based’ training we specialise in, including demos of our Virtual Reality and eye-tracking technology.

 The seminars are fully packed with the following agenda:

 - Dr Samuel Vine of the University of Exeter will be presenting research into ‘Challenge and Threat reactions’ and how these can influence decision making and performance.

 - There will be Human Performance exercises using Oculus Rift headsets and touch sensors.
 These will include a demonstration of a current nuclear decommissioning project in the UK.

 - Beehive Coaching and Leadership Development Ltd will case study work they have undertaken with Bangor University looking at Trust Models.